Quantum Correlations in the Minimal Scenario: Proofs

 \subsection{Dependence on Hilbert space dimension}

 We now return to \reff{sec:dimH}, and we prove the remaining statement on the Hilbert space dimension.
+We remark that $\Qm_m=\Qm$ for $m\geq4$ is already proved in Tsirelson's original paper~\cite{Tsi85}.
+Here we provide a different geometric proof.

-\begin{proof}[of \reff{prop:dimH}] (1) Let $c\in\Qm_m$ be a non-classical correlation in a finite dimensional Hilbert space.
-Then the algebra $\Alg$ generated by $A_i,B_j$ can be decomposed into irreducible components, represented on orthogonal subspaces $\HH_\alpha$, of which we consider one.
-By definition, any operator in the algebra generated by $A_1$ and $A_2$ will also commute with $\Alg$, and hence be a multiple of $\idty$ on $\HH_\alpha$.
-Hence on $\HH_\alpha$ the algebra generated by the $A_i$ has trivial center, and is thus a full matrix algebra, say the $n\times n$ matrices.
+\begin{proof}[of \reff{prop:dimH}] (1) Let $c\in\Qm_m$ be a quantum correlation in an $m$-dimensional Hilbert space.
+Then the algebra $\Alg$ generated by $A_i,B_j$ can be decomposed into irreducible components, represented on orthogonal subspaces $\HH_\alpha$. $c$ is then a convex combination of correlations realized in $\HH_\alpha$ with weights equal to the expectation of the projection onto this subspace.
+When $m\leq3$, we also have $\dim\HH_\alpha\leq3$, so it suffices to consider the case of a single summand, i.e., $\Alg$ acting irreducibly.

+Consider now the subalgebra $\Alg_A$ generated only by the $A_i$.
+An element in the center of $\Alg_A$, i.e., one that commutes with $A_1$ and $A_2$, also commutes with the $B_j$, and is therefore in the center of $\Alg$.
+By irreducibility it has to be a multiple of $\idty$.
+Therefore, $\Alg_A$ is a finite dimensional C*-algebra with trivial center, and has to be isomorphic to a full matrix algebra, say the $n\times n$ matrices.
 Similarly, we get a matrix dimension $n'$ for the algebra generated by the $B_j$.
 Since the two sets of operators commute, and even generate commutants of each other, $\dim\HH_\alpha=nn'$.
 Hence, by assumption, $nn'\leq m\leq3$, so either $n=1$ or $n'=1$.
-Taking the first case without loss, $A_i=a_i\idty$ and the contribution from this summand is $c_{ij}=\tr_\alpha(\rho A_iB_j)=a_i\tr_\alpha(\rho B_j)$, which is classical.
-Since this holds for all (up to three) summands, $c\in\Cl$.